-I am actively involved in two groups within the HASTAC community: the Duke PhD Lab in Digital Knowledge and Digital History.
+I was involved in two groups within the HASTAC community: the Duke PhD Lab in Digital Knowledge and Digital History.
 In the spring of 2013, I took part in Digital History: A Two Part Series broken into “Digital Tools for the Historian” and “Pedagogy, Public History & the Professional Environment.”
 I wrote a blog post for week six of this series, “Digitizing Oral Histories,” where I drew from my experiences at the Southern Foodways Alliance to discuss innovative ways in which scholars are sharing history and culture online.
 My blog post, “Amplifying Voices Through Social Media: My Experiences With Oral Histories and Social Media Platforms” is now available on the HASTAC website.

 I have also blogged about experiments I conducted in the classroom with digital tools including Google Drive and Twitter.
 You can find my blog post, “Heeding the Call: Experimenting with Google Drive and Twitter in the Classroom” on the HASTAC website.

 As an active member of the Digital History group on HASTAC, I acted as the commentator on our first Spring Spotlight Series, “The Deconstruction/Reconstruction of the Community and Institution Collaborative Model.”
-This online event was an exciting opportunity for me to write about the future of digital archives and the institutions and communities who are a part of making their own historical record.
+This online event was an opportunity for me to write about the future of digital archives and the institutions and communities who are a part of making their own historical record.